jeremyneveu/m2-npac-grac/chapters/00_introduction.md

 --------------------------------

-The underlying principle of the theory of Special Relativity is that the laws of physics must be invariant to changes in the space-time coordinate system. space-time coordinate system.
+The underlying principle of the theory of Special Relativity is that the laws of physics must be invariant to changes in the space-time coordinate system.
 In the special case of Maxwell's theory of electromagnetism, a velocity appears that is invariant to changes in the coordinate system.
 This speed is identified with the celerity of light, the maximum speed that can be reached by a particle of zero mass.
 If electromagnetic theory had not been written in 1905, one argument might also have been that there must be a maximum velocity in the Universe if we believe that no transport of information can be instantaneous.
-At that point, the pivotal speed of the theory of Special Relativity would have been the speed of the fastest-propagating interaction. which propagates the fastest.
+At that point, the pivotal speed of the theory of Special Relativity would have been the speed of the interaction which propagates the fastest.
 In our Universe, this would be the electromagnetic interaction {cite:p}`landau1989theory`.

 Consider a coordinate system $x^\alpha$, where coordinate $\alpha=0$ corresponds to time $ct$ and coordinates $\alpha=1,2,3$ correspond to Cartesian coordinates $x^\alpha$.
-Cartesian coordinates $x^1,x^2, x^3$.
 In this course, we'll use Greek letters for components from 0 to 3 and Latin letters for spatial components from 1 to 3.
 To switch to another coordinate system $x'^\alpha$, we introduce the Lorentz transformation
 Lorentz transformation $\Lambda^\alpha_\beta$ defined by :
 ```{math}
 :label: eq:boost